AgoraIO-Community/SFTechWeek-2025-Hackathon/README.md

 Teams are allowed to be 1-4 members.

-Teams must be registered here: https://blippardev.typeform.com/to/vn74Lq8B
+Teams must be registered here: https://form.typeform.com/to/wMYc4KxQ

 This repository serves as the central hub for hackathon submissions and resources.

 ## **Theme: Beyond Voice—Agents That Do More**

-In this specific-theme hackathon, you must build a real-time, multimodal agent that goes beyond simple call-and-response.
-Your agent should:
+In this theme, you’ll build a real-time, multimodal voice agent that does more than just respond — it listens, thinks, and performs.
+Your agent should integrate all core technologies to deliver a truly interactive, voice-to-voice AI experience:

-- Use Agora’s Conversational AI Engine to handle live, real-time voice communication.
+- Agora Conversational AI Engine — Handle live, low-latency voice capture, transmission, and delivery.
+- Groq LLM — Process text inputs with ultra-fast inference to generate intelligent, context-aware responses in real time.
-- Generate speech through ElevenLabs’ text-to-speech API, which offers emotional depth and rich delivery for lifelike voices.
+- ElevenLabs TTS — Convert Groq’s responses into expressive, human-like speech with emotional depth and clarity.
-- Present an engaging visual presence through HeyGen’s Streaming Avatar API, providing personalized and scalable interactions.
+- HeyGen Streaming Avatar API — Bring your agent to life with a photorealistic avatar that reacts naturally to speech and emotion.
-- Deploy your frontend using Appwrite, all-in-one development platform that offers built-in backend infrastructure, real-time features, and hosting for your web or mobile interface.
+- Appwrite — Deploy your frontend and backend on a unified platform with built-in real-time databases, authentication, and hosting for your web or mobile app.

-Your project must integrate all three partner technologies.
+Your project must integrate all five partner technologies.
 Submissions that omit any of these partners will not qualify for judging.
 Think creatively about how to orchestrate voice, avatars, and real-time actions to deliver an immersive user experience.

 ### Focus Areas